GetTerminus/instrument_all_the_things/README.md

 ### Testing Support
 IATT comes with some helpers to make testing a little easier for RSpec.
-If you incldue the module, outbound messages will be intercepted at the transmitter.
+If you include the module, outbound messages will be intercepted at the transmitter.

 First you need to require the helpers in your `spec_helper.rb` with `require 'instrument_all_the_things/testing/setup'`.
 This will install the